 In drawn fanworks, comics or doujinshi where the artist depicts the characters using a different/stylized art style than what is used canonically or in most other fanworks - particularly one you have never seen before or where all the characters look different from what you are familiar with - this trope is not present unless the character in question is either acting Out of Character in a Wimpification manner and/or is drawn much smaller and more feminine than the other characters.
 A drawing style where everyone is similarly different is not this trope.
 Please keep this in mind.

 Anime fans refer to this process as ukefication (see Uke).

 Subtrope of Out of Character.
-See Adaptational Wimp for when this occurs in adaptations that aren't Fan Fics (and is not limited to gender).
+See Adaptational Wimp for non Slash Fic or gender related version of this.
 Compare Badass Decay, for when a character becomes a wimp within a single work.
+Compare Aggressive Submissive.